nwchemgit/nwchem-wiki/Basis.md

 basis set does NOT automatically set the nuclear type for that atom to be finite.
 See [Geometries](Geometry "wikilink") for information.
+## How to download NWChem basis files from https://www.basissetexchange.org
+In order to ensure compatibility with the existing basis libraries available in NWChem, the user is encourage to select the "Advanced Options" menu and tick the boxes "Optimize General Contractions" and "Uncontract General"
 ## Explicit basis set definition

 If the basis sets in the library or available in other external files